-IRWD used its best available information to calculate proposed increases in the cost of imported water purchased from MWD through MWDOC and the replenishment charges paid to OCWD for pumping groundwater.

-IRWD has no control over the charges set by regional agencies (MWD, MWDOC, OCWD, etc.) or penalties, taxes, and fees assessed by the state and must pass those costs through to IRWD customers.
-Should any of the regional agencies or the State of California adopt an additional increase or decrease in its charges, taxes, or fees (pass-through amount), IRWD may automatically recalculate its rates to include the pass-through amount.
+IRWD used its best available information to calculate proposed increases in the cost of imported water purchased from MWD through MWDOC, the replenishment charges paid to OCWD for pumping groundwater, and the cost for regional treatment of sewage paid to the Orange County Sanitation District (OC San).
+IRWD has no control over the charges set by regional agencies (MWD, MWDOC, OCWD, OC San, etc.) or penalties, taxes, and fees assessed by the state and must pass those costs through to IRWD customers.
+Should any of the regional agencies or the State of California adopt an additional increase (or decrease) in its charges, taxes, or fees (passthrough amount), IRWD may automatically recalculate its rates to include the pass-through amount.

 If this occurs, the automatic IRWD rate adjustment will not require a public hearing or any additional action by the IRWD Board of Directors.
-At least 30 days before the effective date of the adjustment, IRWD will provide its customers with notice of the expected adjustment(s), which will generally be calculated as the total projected cost increase divided by the projected annual water consumption.
+At least 30 days before the effective date of the adjustment, IRWD will provide its customers with notice of the expected adjustment(s), which will generally be calculated as the total projected cost increase divided by the projected annual water consumption or annual total sewage flow as appropriate.
 This calculation will vary as necessary to reflect IRWD's different service areas and service classes.

-If the State Water Resources Control Board (State Board) imposes fines on IRWD because of a violation(s) of a State Board regulation adopted to prevent the waste or unreasonable use of water, unreasonable method of use of water, or to promote water conservation, to the extent such violation(s) are due to consumption of water in excess of customers' water usage budgets, IRWD may levy a surcharge on the volume of water used of up to \$3.51 per CCF.
-If IRWD is fined by the State Board, at least 30 days before implementing a surcharge, IRWD will provide its customers with notice of the surcharge amount(s), which will generally be calculated as the total projected fine divided by the total water used in the Inefficient and Wasteful tiers.
+If the State Water Resources Control Board (State Board) imposes fines on IRWD because of a violation(s) of a State Board regulation adopted to prevent the waste or unreasonable use of water, or to promote water conservation, to the extent such violation(s) are due to consumption of water in excess of customers' water usage budgets, IRWD may levy a surcharge on the volume of water used of up to \$3.51 per CCF.

+If IRWD is fined by the State Board, at least 30 days before implementing a surcharge, IRWD will provide its customers with notice of the surcharge amount(s), which will generally be calculated as the total projected fine divided by the total water use in the Inefficient and Wasteful tiers.